HEX ezCAN Installation Guide

 5. Test all new accessories for correct operation a second time.

-6. If you have not already done so, download the ezCAN user manual from this page.
-Keep the manual in a safe place on your computer, tablet or phone: it contains all the information you need to operate the ezCAN and adjust its functionality.
+6. If you have not already done so, download the HEX ezCAN user manual from this page.
+Keep the manual in a safe place on your computer, tablet or phone: it contains all the information you need to operate the HEX ezCAN and adjust its functionality.

 Please note !